Raptors65/toronto-covid-api/README.md

 # toronto-covid-api

-An API for COVID-19 data related to Toronto, Ontario.
+An API, supporting GET and POST requests, for COVID-19 data related to Toronto, Ontario.

 ## Current Features